engity-com/bifroest/docs/usecases.md

 1. Have a Bifröst instance inside your protected network, which port 22 is exposed to the internet.
 2. Protect the access with every mechanism you like [OpenID Connect](reference/authorization/oidc.md).
 3. Pick an OCI/Docker image which holds [kubectl](https://kubernetes.io/docs/reference/kubectl/).
-4. Configure the [kubernetes environment](reference/environment/kubernetes.md) which to a [kubeconfig](reference/environment/kubernetes.md#property-config) to be able to access the Kubernetes cluster inside your network.
+4. Configure the [kubernetes environment](reference/environment/kubernetes.md) with a [kubeconfig](reference/environment/kubernetes.md#property-config) which is able to access the Kubernetes cluster inside your network.

 As a result your people can easily use a default SSH agent with [OpenID Connect](reference/authorization/oidc.md) to access a kubectl instance which is able to control your cluster without exposing your cluster directly to the public internet.

-As a plus the users accessing these instance have easier access to the resources like databases and rest APIs inside kubernetes, because they can directly use the cluster internal domain names, instance `kubectl port-forward`.
+As a plus, the users accessing this instance have easier access to the resources like databases and rest APIs inside Kubernetes, because they can directly use the cluster internal domain names, instance `kubectl port-forward`.

 ## Isolated Demo/Training environments {: #demos }